THE “SEVEN YEAR RULE” : CA LABOR CODE §2855 & THE ENTERTAINMENT INDUSTRY / 7 Year Rule

 The seminal case of De Havilland v.
 Warner Bros.
 Pictures involved actress Olivia De Havilland and the exclusive 7-year contract she entered into with Warner Brothers in 1936.
 De Havilland grew dissatisfied with the quality of the roles she was being offered and refused several roles, during which period the studio declared her contract was “suspended.”
 In 1943, after seven years had passed, Warner claimed that De Havilland owed them an additional six months for the time she was under suspension.
 The studio argued an actress had to render seven years of “actual” service, and accordingly, her suspension extended the contract term.
 De Havilland argued that the contract was limited to seven years irrespective of any suspensions, and that under California state law, employment contracts were only enforceable for up to seven calendar years.
 The Court found the black and white language of the Labor Code limited to the contract to seven years, no exceptions, and sided with De Haviland.

-After De Haviland, studios attempted to avoid violating the law by amending contracts during the initial term to extend the relationship.
+After De Haviland, studios attempted to avoid violating the 7 Year Rule by amending contracts during the initial term to extend the relationship.
 Courts interpreting Section 2855 have made clear that this practice does not get around the law.
 The purpose of the law is to give employees the opportunity to seek other employment before they re-enter into another long-term contract with the employer.
 As a response, many employers have implemented a “lag” day during which the employee is technically unemployed, and on the following day, the employer re-engages the employee.
 Whether this move is sound is subject to some debate—high-profile cases are settled, and scarce case law exists providing guidance.

 1987 Amendment and its Impact on the Music Industry